-Continuous progress in life-sciences, medicine and biotechnology has provided us access to new ways of treating, preventing and even curing human diseases.
+The future of data science not only exceeds the boundary of recent statistical theories but is revolutionizing the current structure of academia and research paradigms.
+The impact of data science on the development of life sciences will continue to expand tremendously in the coming decades.
+The consequence is a growing capacity for research to provide insights into human biology and yield significant new understanding of human behavior.
+We are also facing tremendous development and growth of databases, creating opportunities as well as new challenges unknown to the scientific community and society at large before the age of big data.
+New methods of collecting and analyzing data may allow large improvements in health outcomes, among other reasons since medical therapeutic and diagnostic services offered to individual patients begin to merge the knowledge and practices of population and precision medicine.
+Continuous progress in life-sciences, medicine and biotechnology have provided us with access to new ways of treating, preventing and even curing human diseases.
 As the impact of these advancements on individuals, communities, and societies grows, so does the importance of bioethics, a field which emerged about fifty years ago.
-Through both a theoretical and a practical endeavor, bioethics allows us to discuss and understand our deep moral concerns, fears, and hopes regarding the impact of medical sciences and biotechnological advancements on our lives.
+Through both a theoretical and a practical endeavor, bioethics allows us to discuss and understand our deep moral concerns, fears, and hopes regarding the impact of data science, artifical inteligence and machine learning on the medical sciences and biotechnological advancements on our lives.

-Please click here for more details about the program and educational modules.
+Please click here for more details about the program.

 The Inter-University Centre (IUC), is an independent, autonomous academic institution with a mission to promote international co-operation between academic institutions throughout the world.

-The University of Zagreb School of Medicine: The mission of the University is based on scientific and artistic research and aims at sustainable development, artistic creativity and professional work as well as organization and performance of university studies and, exceptionally, occupational studies
+The University of Zagreb School of Medicine: The mission of the School of Medicine, 100 years old institution, is based on scientific and artistic research and aims at sustainable development, artistic creativity, and professional work as well as organization and performance of university studies.